-(B) the approximately 1,845 acres of land 1 2 generally depicted as "Segment 9 Revised Proposed Route" on the map including 125 feet on 3 either side of the center line of the Gateway 4 West Transmission line.
-5 6 (c) RIGHT-OF-WAY AND CONDITIONS.- 7 (1)RIGHT-OF-WAY.-Notwithstanding any
+1 (B) the approximately 1,845 acres of land 2 generally depicted as "Segment 9 Revised Pro-3 posed Route" on the map including 125 feet on 4 either side of the center line of the Gateway 5 West Transmission line.

+(c) RIGHT-OF-WAY AND CONDITIONS.-
-8 other provision of law, not later than 90 days after 9 the date of the enactment of this section, the Sec-10 retary shall issue to Gateway West a right-of-way 11 for the lands described in subsection (b)(2) to be 12 used for the construction and maintenance of trans-13 mission lines, including access roads and activities 14 related to fire prevention and suppression.
-The 15 right-of-way issued under this paragraph shall con-16 tain the conditions described in subsection (c)(2), 17 and be in alignment with the revised proposed routes 18 for segments 8 and 9 identified as Alternative 1 in 19 Supplementary Final Environmental Impact the 20 Analysis released October 5, 2016.

-(2) CONDITIONS.-The conditions that the Secretary shall include in the right-of-way described in paragraph (1) shall be in accordance with section 505 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
+- (1)RIGHT-OF-WAY.-Notwithstanding any other provision of law, not later than 90 days after the date of the enactment of this section, the Secretary shall issue to Gateway West a right-of-way for the lands described in subsection (b)(2) to be used for the construction and maintenance of transmission lines, including access roads and activities related to fire prevention and suppression.
+The right-of-way issued under this paragraph shall contain the conditions described in subsection (c)(2), and be in alignment with the revised proposed routes for segments 8 and 9 identified as Alternative 1 in Supplementary Final Environmental Impact Analysis released October 5, 2016. - (2) CONDITIONS.-The conditions that the Secretary shall include in the right-of-way described in paragraph (1) shall be in accordance with section 505 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1765) and are as follows:

-(A) MITIGATION.-During the time of construction of each respective line segment, Gateway West shall mitigate for the impacts related to the transmission lines in accordance with the Compensatory Mitigation and Enhancement framework described in the final Supplemental Environmental Impact Statement with the stipulation that Compensatory Mitigation and Enhancement costs shall not exceed \$8,543,440.

-10 (B) CONSERVATION.-Gateway West shall 11 contribute \$2,000 per acre of right-of-way in 12 the Conservation Area during the time of con-13 struction of Segment 8 Revised Proposed Route 14 (comprising 761 acres) and during the con-15 struction of Segment 9 Revised Proposed Route 16 (comprising 1,845 acres) to the Bureau of 17 Land Management Foundation that shall be 18 used for the purpose of conservation, including 19 enhancing National Landscape Conservation 20 System Units in Idaho, also known as National 21 Conservation Lands.

-(C) COSTS.-Gateway West shall pay all costs associated with the boundary modification, including the costs of any surveys, recording costs, and other reasonable costs.
+- (A) MITIGATION.-During the time of construction of each respective line segment, Gateway West shall mitigate for the impacts related to the transmission lines in accordance with the Compensatory Mitigation and Enhancement framework described in the final Supplemental Environmental Impact Statement with the stipulation that Compensatory Mitigation and Enhancement costs shall not exceed \$8,543,440. - (B) Conservation.-Gateway West shall contribute \$2,000 per acre of right-of-way in the Conservation Area during the time of construction of Segment 8 Revised Proposed Route (comprising 761 acres) and during the construction of Segment 9 Revised Proposed Route (comprising 1,845 acres) to the Bureau of Land Management Foundation that shall be used for the purpose of conservation, including enhancing National Landscape Conservation System Units in Idaho, also known as National Conservation Lands. - (C) Costs.-Gateway West shall pay all costs associated with the boundary modification, including the costs of any surveys, recording costs, and other reasonable costs.

-1 (D) OTHER.-Standard terms and condi- 2 tions in accordance with section 505 of the 3 Federal Land Policy and Management Act of 4 1976 (43 U.S.C.
+1 (D) Other.-Standard terms and condi-2 tions in accordance with section 505 of the 3 Federal Land Policy and Management Act of 4 1976 (43 U.S.C.
 1765).
-5 (d) Administration.-The Secretary shall- 6 (1) administer the lands described in subsection 7 (b)(1) as part of the Conservation Area in accord- 8 ance with Public Law 103-64 and as part of the 9 National Landscape Conservation System; and 10 (2) continue to administer lands described in 11 subsection $(b)(2)$, but as lands that are not included 12 in a Conservation Area or subject to Public Law 13 103-64.
-14 (e) TRANSFER OF ADMINISTRATIVE JURISDIC- 15 TION.-Administrative jurisdiction over the approximately 16 86 acres of land depicted as "BOR Administered Lands" 17 on the map is hereby transferred from the Bureau of Rec- 18 lamation to the Bureau of Land Management.
-19 (f) AVAILABILITY OF MAP.-The map shall be on file 20 and available for public inspection in the appropriate of- 21 fices of the Bureau of Land Management.
-22 (g) MANAGEMENT PLAN AMENDMENT.-Not later 23 than 18 months after the date of the enactment of this

-23 than 18 months after the date of the enactment of this24 Act, the Secretary shall amend the management plan for25 the Conservation Area to address the long-term manage-
+5 (d) Administration.-The Secretary shall- 6 (1) administer the lands described in subsection 7 (b)(1) as part of the Conservation Area in accord-8 ance with Public Law 103-64 and as part of the 9 National Landscape Conservation System; and 10 (2) continue to administer lands described in 11 subsection (b)(2), but as lands that are not included 12 in a Conservation Area or subject to Public Law 13 103-64.14 ADMINISTRATIVE Transfer ${ m OF}$ Jurisdic-15 TION.-Administrative jurisdiction over the approximately 86 acres of land depicted as "BOR Administered Lands" 16 on the map is hereby transferred from the Bureau of Reclamation to the Bureau of Land Management.
+18 19 (f) AVAILABILITY OF MAP.-The map shall be on file 20 and available for public inspection in the appropriate of-21 fices of the Bureau of Land Management.
+22 (g) Management Plan Amendment.-Not later than 18 months after the date of the enactment of this Act, the Secretary shall amend the management plan for the Conservation Area to address the long-term manage-